Applications & Admissions Overview

 Ph.D.
 Only (not seeking funding): March 1st (Fall admission) and October 1st (Spring admission)

-If you are thinking of applying to the Ph.D. program at Purdue, we strongly recommend that you contact prospective supervisors before starting the application process.Please contact the graduate secretary at the address listed on the Contact Us page with any questions that are not answered on these pages.
+If you are thinking of applying to the Ph.D. program at Purdue, we strongly recommend that you contact prospective supervisors before starting the application process.Please contact the Graduate Program Secretary at the address listed on the Contact Us page with any questions that are not answered on these pages.